-- The appropriate Vice President shall present such proof by documents or testimony in support of his/her position. - The student may cross-examine any witnesses offered by the appropriate Vice President. - The student may present such witness testimony or documents to support his/her position or to rebut that of the appropriate Vice President. - The appropriate Vice President may cross-examine any witnesses offered by the student and offer rebuttal testimony or documents to any of the student's witnesses. - Closing arguments may be made by each party. - The hearing shall be recorded.
+- The Vice President of Instruction or the Interim Dean of Student Services shall present such proof by documents or testimony in support of his/her position. - The student may cross-examine any witnesses offered by the appropriate Vice President. - The student may present such witness testimony or documents to support his/her position or to rebut that of the appropriate Vice President. - The Vice President of Instruction or the Interim Dean of Student Services may cross-examine any witnesses offered by the student and offer rebuttal testimony or documents to any of the student's witnesses. - Closing arguments may be made by each party. - · The hearing shall be recorded.